This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Rights originally proposed in the Employment Bill

 - Employment (Allocation of Tips) Bill - this will require employers to allocate tips, gratuities and service charges to workers without deductions.
+It received Royal Assent on 2 May 2023 and is expected to take effect in May 2024.

 While a Private Members' Bill covering the right to request a more predictable contract has had a first reading in Parliament, it is not backed by the UK Government and is unlikely to progress.
 The UK Government has confirmed that they still intend to proceed with a new single enforcement body for employment rights but there is currently no timescale for when that will happen.